Noise

 Noise from Pubs, Clubs and Licensed Premises

-Noise from a pubs, clubs or licenced premises are required to comply with noise levels set by the Environmental Protection (Noise) Regulations 1997.
-Complaints about noise coming from pubs and licensed premises can be made to the City or the Department of Local Government, Sport and Cultural Industries.
+Noise from pubs, clubs, and other licensed premises must comply with the noise limits prescribed under the Environmental Protection (Noise) Regulations 1997.
+Complaints regarding noise from licensed premises may be made to the City or to the Department of Local Government, Regulation and Safety

 Reporting a noise problem